Chemical Testing for Blood Alcohol Content Levels

 - What Happens If a Chemical Test is Refused After a DUI Arrest?

-- Columbus Police and OSHP Testing of DUI Offenders
+- Cincinnati Police and OSHP Testing of DUI Offenders

 In the Buckeye State, we have what is called an implied consent law, which affects every driver in the state.
 All drivers, when applying for and receiving an Ohio driver's license, agree to submit to a chemical test of their blood, breath or urine if a law enforcement officers suspects the driver of being under the influence of drugs or alcohol.